 - Plastic gloves must be worn when handling photographic negatives and prints.

 We use Medi-flex powder-less Nitrile gloves.
 Close-fitting surgical gloves are also acceptable.
-Sulfur-free gloves are preferable
+Sulfur-free gloves shold be worn

 - Glass plate negatives are extremely fragile and need to be handled very carefully.
 The glass is old and brittle and plates may have been cracked or broken and will sustain further damage if not treated with care.